BaroboRobotics/linkbotjs/README.md

-# Developer Documentation for BaroboJS
+# Developer Documentation for LinkbotJS

-This document is for BaroboJS maintainers.
+This document is for LinkbotJS maintainers.
 Documentation for users is found elsewhere [where?].

 ## If your life depends on it

-Compile src/barobojs.coffee to javascript with [coffee](http://coffeescript.org/).
+Compile src/linkbot.coffee to javascript with [coffee](http://coffeescript.org/).

 ## Testing